-14.1 The policy recognises that Chilwell Road / High Road is an important mixed use centre, which is of a scale within the local hierarchy which would come below that of Town or District Centre.
+- 14.1 The policy recognises that Chilwell Road / High Road is an important mixed use centre, which is of a scale within the local hierarchy which would come below that of Town or District Centre.
 The Centre of Neighbourhood Importance which is bookended by the landmark buildings of Barton House and Chilwell Road Methodist Church, acts as a gateway into the Town Centre of Beeston.
 It is located along the tram route from the Tram Park and Ride at Toton towards Nottingham City Centre and is served by its own tram stop.
-It is typified by small units that are mainly occupied by independent and specialist local retailers which are interspersed by clusters of residential properties.

-14.2 It is considered important to retain the small size of unit and include a residential threshold within the Centre of Neighbourhood Importance to support the smaller / independent retailers, to retain a good mix of uses and to ensure that the vitality and viability of the nearby Town Centre of Beeston is not significantly adversely impacted by the larger retailers moving out of the Town Centre and into the Centre of Neighbourhood Importance.

-14.3 The use of the upper floors is considered important as it supports the Aligned Core Strategy aim of urban concentration and regeneration, it encourages the use of empty or under-used spaces for residential and commercial uses which will add to the vitality and viability of the Centre of Neighbourhood Importance and also the nearby Town Centre of Beeston.
+It is typified by small units that are mainly occupied by independent and specialist local retailers which are interspersed by clusters of residential properties. - 14.2 It is considered important to retain the small size of unit and include a residential threshold within the Centre of Neighbourhood Importance to support the smaller / independent retailers, to retain a good mix of uses and to ensure that the vitality and viability of the nearby Town Centre of Beeston is not significantly adversely impacted by the larger retailers moving out of the Town Centre and into the Centre of Neighbourhood Importance. - 14.3 The use of the upper floors is considered important as it supports the Aligned Core Strategy aim of urban concentration and regeneration, it encourages the use of empty or under-used spaces for residential and commercial uses which will add to the vitality and viability of the Centre of Neighbourhood Importance and also the nearby Town Centre of Beeston.

-14.4 The allocation policy has a major positive effect on the housing objective due to the homes on upper floors inclusion; and minor positive effects on most other objectives.
+14.4 The policy has a significantly positive effect on the housing objective due to the protection for residential units at ground floor level, as well as positive effects on most other objectives including the social and transport objectives.